 - Smith, John.
 A Catalogue Raisonné of the Works of the Most Eminent Dutch, Flemish and French Painters.
 9 vols.
 London, 1829-1842: 6(1835):149, no. 100; 9(1842):724-725, no. 18.

-- British Institution.
+- British Institution for Promoting the Fine Arts in the United Kingdom.
 Catalogue of pictures by Italian, Spanish, Flemish, Dutch, French and English masters: with which the proprietors have favoured the Institution.
 Exh. cat.
 British Institution, London, 1840: 8, no. 22.

-- British Institution.
+- British Institution for Promoting the Fine Arts in the United Kingdom.
 Catalogue of pictures by Italian, Spanish, Flemish, Dutch, French and English masters: with which the proprietors have favoured the institution.
 Exh. cat.
 British Institution, London, 1851: 10, no. 49.